Gorham volunteers back for another round of Thanksgiving service

-GORHAM — Thirty volunteers are pitching in so no one goes without a traditional turkey meal on Thanksgiving in Gorham and beyond.
+GORHAM — Thirty volunteers are pitching in to make sure folks in Gorham and beyond don’t miss out on a traditional turkey meal on Thanksgiving.
 They’ll even deliver.

-This is the tenth year for the dinner provided by local donors and volunteers and organized by Roxanne Moody.
-The restaurant, owned by her daughter, Heather Moody, donates the use of the facility.
+This is the 10th year for the dinner provided by local donors and volunteers and organized by Roxanne Moody.
+Her daughter, Heather, owner of the Mister Bagel restaurant on New Portland Road, donates the use of the facility.

 Several workers have volunteered since the inception of the meal, including Thad Moody, Roxanne’s husband.
 He said he’ll arrive at the bagel shop in the wee hours next Thursday.

 “I cook the turkeys,” he said, adding that his wife is in charge at the event.
-“I just take marching orders,” he said.
+“I just take marching orders.”

-Volunteers dished up more than 100 meals last year, with a capacity to serve 130.
-In the nine previous years, the volunteers have fed more than 1,000 people, Moody said.

 The meal is free but donations will be accepted for the Gorham Ecumenical Food Pantry.
-Last year, the meal generated $932 for the pantry.
+Last year’s donations generated $932 for the pantry.

-“The drivers – I can’t tell you enough about them,” Thad Moody said.
+“The drivers – I can’t tell you enough about them,” Moody said.

 For reservations, contact Roxanne Moody at 839-4516 or email [email protected]